cnbbooks/lfe-sicp/ch1/conditional-expressions-and-predicates.md

 #### The ``if`` Form

 Another condition form available to most Lisps and to LFE is ``if``.
-Here is yet another way to write the absolute-value procedure:
+Here is yet another way to write the absolute-value function:

 ```lisp
 (defun abs (x)